jaescalo/terraform-akamai-workflow/README.md

 ```
 After running the above all the necessary terraform files will be created plus the `import.sh` file.
 The latter can be used to import existing resources in Akamai into Terraform's state.

+### Additional Inputs for TF
+This step is optional, however it represents a common situation where information from other sources must be collected before it can be used in Terraform.
+The use case here is to query the Akamai Cloud Access Manager (CAM) for the Key ID via Akamai APIs in a Python script.
+The Key ID then is used as input to the TF code to populate a field in the rule tree.
+This step is handy in this particular case because there is no CAM subprovider yet in TF.

 ## Linode Object Storage for TF Remote Backend
-Optionally (but highly recommended), a remote backed to store the Terraform state file is recommended.
-For testing and experimenting it is okay to keep the state file locally though.
-For this demo an S3 compatible [Linode Object Storage](https://www.linode.com/lp/object-storage/) bucket was setup to store Terraform's state file.
+This template uses an S3 compatible [Linode Object Storage](https://www.linode.com/lp/object-storage/) bucket to store Terraform's state file.
+However any other supported remote backend can be configured.

+This step is essential to the template as the environment parameterization within the code will result in different TF state files based on the environment.
+This is good because it also provides state file isolation per environment.

 ## GitHub Workflow Setup
 For this demo, temporary Akamai API Credentials credentials are stored as Secret Repository variables.
 The naming convention for the variables used is: